 This is treating someone unfavourably without justification because of something connected with their disability.

-For example, giving someone a warning about absences when those absences are due to their disability or their seizures.
+For example, giving someone a warning about time off when that time off is due to their disability or their seizures.

 Failure to make reasonable adjustments